 12 Scrumptious Cake Recipes for Chocoholics

 Some people remember this from their parents' or grandparents' kitchen.
-It's as simple as can be, and using mayonnaise instead of butter makes the cake moist, rich, and cheap.
+It's remarkably simple, and using mayonnaise instead of butter makes the cake moist, rich, and cheap.
 The author of a Serious Eats recipe recommends a sour cream chocolate frosting, but there's no reason not to use the classic Hershey's buttercream, or even a dusting of confectioner's sugar for minimalists.

 Made in individual ramekins, these cakes ooze chocolate when they're cut.
-A version by the renowned chef Jean-Georges Vongerichten, via Mark Bittman in The New York Times, takes mere minutes to prep and less than 10 minutes in the oven.
+A version by the renowned chef Jean-Georges Vongerichten, via Mark Bittman in The New York Times, takes minutes to prep and less than 10 minutes in the oven.
 No icing is required, but ice cream or sorbet would go nicely.
-For this recipe, using the best-quality chocolate makes a difference, and bakers can decide whether they prefer semi-sweet or bittersweet.
+Using the best-quality chocolate makes a difference, and bakers can decide whether they prefer semi-sweet or bittersweet.
 (Ramekins go for as little as $8 for four.)

 An ultra-indulgent cake for a special occasion, Saveur's truffle cake is a diet disaster but heaven for a chocolate lover.
 It's baked in a springform pan, then cut into three layers and brushed with a rum syrup.
 The light cake is a base for a chocolate truffle ganache that's spread throughout the layers and over the top for a remarkable hit of richness.

 There's no reason vegans can't have their cake and eat it, too.
-A recipe from Vegan Baking substitutes oil for butter and has no eggs, but other than that is no different from most other chocolate cake recipes.
+A recipe from Vegan Baking substitutes oil for butter and has no eggs, but otherwise is like most other chocolate cake recipes.
 This is a one-layer cake with a thin glaze that won't harden much, since it has no corn syrup.
-The cake and glaze use cocoa powder rather than bar chocolate.

-Unfortunately, people on a gluten-free diet cannot simply substitute gluten-free flour for regular wheat flour in any chocolate cake recipe.
-The texture is too different, since the gluten is what holds it all together.
+Due to texture differences, people on a gluten-free diet cannot simply substitute gluten-free flour for regular wheat flour in any chocolate cake recipe.
 King Arthur Flour's recipe is tender and moist owing to the addition of xanthan gum -- an odorless and mostly taste-free powder that, in larger doses, may cause side effects in people sensitive to it.
 It makes a nice, big, two-layer cake, and almost any frosting will do.
-The flour is dairy-free, although it does contain eggs.

 Another gluten-free option (and also a great dessert to file away for Passover) is a dense, rich chocolate torte -- a cake with little or no flour.
 In a recipe from Epicurious, beaten egg whites give the cake some leavening and structure.
 A rich chocolate and cream glaze finishes it off, although a raspberry sauce posted on Allrecipes might cut a bit of the richness.